WMXZ-EU/MTP_t4/README.md

  - install LittleFS from https://github.com/PaulStoffregen/LittleFS for use of LittleFS basd filesystems

  ## Known Issues
-  - no major issues beyond limititions
+   - copying of files and directories work but are not displayed in file explorer, manual unmount/mount sequence required

  ## ToBeDone
- - copying files
  - show creation and modification timestamps